DevCycleHQ/python-server-sdk/README.md

 ## OpenFeature Support

-This SDK provides an implementation of the [OpenFeature](https://openfeature.dev/) Provider interface.
+This SDK provides an alpha implementation of the [OpenFeature](https://openfeature.dev/) Provider interface.
 Use the `get_openfeature_provider()` function on the DevCycle SDK client to obtain a provider for OpenFeature.

 ```python
 from openfeature import api